huntergps/handbook-docs/Fuse/04 - Layout.md

 ```

 ### $(Grid)
-The Grid places it's children in a grid formation.
+The Grid places its children in a grid formation.
 The rows and collumns can be specified explicitly by the @(RowData) and @(ColumnData) properties, or implicitly by assigning the @(RowCount) and @(ColumnCount) properties.

 #### $(RowCount) and $(ColumnCount)
 If all you want is a grid of equally sized rows and columns you can simply state the number of rows and columns using the RowCount and ColumnCount properties.